snschune/virtual_test_bed/doc/content/htgr/generic-pbr-tutorial/step1.md

 !listing htgr/generic-pbr-tutorial/step1.i start=compressibility end=porous_medium_treatment

 This line indicates that weakly compressible fluid equations are solved.
-These equations allow the density of the fluid to vary and the discretization methods assume Mach numbers of less than 0.2
+These equations allow the density of the fluid to vary, and the discretization methods assume Mach numbers of less than 0.2.
 For compressible flows in reactors, the weakly compressible formulation is the most commonly used equation set.

 !listing htgr/generic-pbr-tutorial/step1.i start=porous_medium_treatment end=density